classiebit/eventmie-pro-docs/resources/docs/1.6/bookings/manage-bookings.md

 <a name="organizer-bookings"></a>
 ## Organizer's: Bookings

-Organizers can see all of their event's bookings on the `Manage Bookings` page.
+Organizers can see all of their event bookings on the `Manage Bookings` page.
 To visit, click on `Manage Bookings` on the header, account's dropdown.
 On the `Manage Bookings` page, Organizers can-

 - See all their Events booked tickets.
 - Check booking & payment status.